GoodarzMehr/SimBEV/README.md

   <img src="assets/RADAR3DwBBOX-NEAR.jpg" width="48%" />
 </p>

+Visualization modes involving point clouds have two default views, `NEAR` and `FAR`, as defined in the [visualization_handlers](tools/visualization_handlers.py) file, where you can also define your custom view if needed.

 `options` can be any of the following:
 * `--path`: path to the dataset (`/dataset` by default).
 * `-s`, `--scene`: list of scene numbers to visualize, can be individual numbers or a range (-1, i.e. all scenes, by default).